LewisRB26/Quick-Menu/README.md

 1. Torch
 1. Gaming Focus
 1. Toggles...

 	2. Silent Mode
 	2. Rotation Lock
 	2. Dark/Light Mode
 	2. Toggle Focus...

 		3. Do Not Disturb
 		3. Sleep

 	2. Control Center...

 1. About...

-(Its in a numbered list because it clumps together when its not)
+(Its in a numbered list because it clumps together when its not).
+Also, every line symbolises how deep it is